runningcode/gradle-doctor/docs/configuration.md

        * Do not allow building all apps simultaneously.
 This is likely not what the user intended.
        */
       allowBuildingAllAndroidAppsSimultaneously = false
+      /**
+       * Warn if using Android Jetifier.
+It slows down builds.
+       */
+      warnWhenJetifierEnabled = true

       /** Configuration properties relating to JAVA_HOME */
       javaHome {
         /**